Aahil13/The-JS-Guide/docs/ES6+.md

 > ECMAScript 6 - crafting the future with ES6+ spells.

-ECMAScript 6 (ES6), also known as ECMAScript 2015, introduced significant enhancements and new features to JavaScript, making it a more powerful and expressive language.
+JavaScript has become more powerful and expressive thanks to ECMAScript 6 (ES6), also known as ECMAScript 2015.
 These modern JavaScript concepts have become standard in web development and are widely adopted.
 Here are some key ES6+ concepts:

 **1. let and const:**

-- `let` allows you to declare variables that are block-scoped, which means they are limited in scope to the block or statement in which they are defined.
+- `let` allows you to declare block-scoped variables, which means they are limited in scope to the block or statement in which they are defined.
 - `const` is used to declare constants, which cannot be reassigned once they are given a value.

 ```javascript